 Over the next five years, Schumacher would go on to score almost 40 more wins, with his 91st and final victory coming at the 2006 Chinese Grand Prix.
 Schumacher has now held the record for longer than anyone else in Formula 1’s history, but his tally may soon be beaten…

-Lewis Hamilton stands on the cusp of equalling a once unimaginable record.
-At the start of the 2020 season, Hamilton needs only six more race wins to equal Schumacher at the top of the table.
+Lewis Hamilton equalled a once unimaginable record at the 2020 Eifel Grand Prix and went on to break it at the next race, the 2020 Portuguese Grand Prix.
 With his form not showing any signs of stopping, how many more wins will Hamilton rack up before the end of his career?